 We're often amazed that people want to jump into this kind of thing without understanding the legalities.
 Yes you can create terms inspired by other competitions - and we do advise you look hard at the terms of other competitions - but do try and talk with a solicitor.
 At the end of the day you're potentially selling your home for the price of a couple of quid so spend a few pounds making sure what you're doing is above board.
 It's for your own protection as well as the people entering the competition.

-The successful win a house competitions utilise the media to push their agenda.
-Shrubbery Farm were very successful in getting local media to pick up their story which quickly hit the national press.
-Be prepared to be interviewed on TV and radio.
-Sites like Loquax will also list your competition for free (although we will happily accept advertising payments).
+In the past the media lapped up win a house stories but sadly today they're less interested and media coverage is also no guarantee of success.
+Remember you're potentially competing against huge companies like Omaze for user interest!
+Sites like Loquax will also list your competition for free (although we do love an affiliate deal).
 Referrals are another good way to generate interest especially on social media.
 Encourage entrants to share a unique link and offer free tickets and/or a cash prize to entrants who refer others.

 Social media can be your friend and enemy.
 Use it well to promote your competition and engage with your audience.
-Consider running small giveaways to generate more interest in your page (e.g. share our page for the chance to win an Amazon voucher).
-You may have to spend some money on advertising but don't blow huge amounts.
+Consider running small giveaways to generate more interest in your page (e.g. share our page for the chance to win an Amazon voucher or tickets to the draw).
+You may have to spend some money on advertising but don't blow huge amounts as this isn't guaranteed success either.
 Millionaire Mansion spent money on radio adverts and still didn't sell enough tickets despite extending their closing date by a year.
 But be wary of social media!
 Good reviews and comments don't go viral as quickly as bad reviews and customer service.

 What do Melling Manor, Shrubbery Farm and Grafton Farmhouse all have in common apart from they all completed?
 The ticket price for entry was just £2.
 In the past we've seen win a house competitions with ticket prices of £10, £25 and even £50.
 Some people assume selling 10,000 tickets at £50 will be easier than 250,000 at £2.
 Not always!
 In our view people are more willing to take a punt to win a property for the price of a cup of coffee.